MichaelHatherly/CuratedSystemImages.jl/README.md

 julia +DataFrames
 ```

-to launch the same as the above.
+to start with the system image containing `DataFrames` instead.

 ### Notes